Enroll Today for $1 (Save $99) and Get Your First Month Free!

 3. Adaptable to all fitness levels: Whether you’re a beginner just getting started or a seasoned cyclist, HIIT can be scaled to meet your level.
 Newbies can do shorter, less intense sprints with more rest time, while advanced riders can push the intensity higher and recover for shorter durations.

-The benefits of HIIT on a stationary bike
+The Benefits of HIIT on a Stationary Bike

 You’ve probably heard all the science about HIIT, but let’s be real here.
 The biggest benefit?
 Efficiency.
 If you’ve got 20 minutes in your day, you’ve got time for a killer workout.
 No excuses.
 But beyond saving time, there’s a whole lot more: